 When making peanut butter cookies, use processed peanut butter such as Jiff or Skippy.
 This type of creamy peanut butter bakes perfectly and gives the cookie a smooth texture.

 Yes, technically, but your cookies will be dry and crumbly.
-I recommend using the processed peanut butter for baking and natural peanut butter for eating.
+I recommend using processed peanut butter for baking and natural peanut butter for eating.

 Bakers typically prefer smooth peanut butter for the traditional look.
 However, if you like chunky peanut butter, you can substitute that for smooth peanut butter.
 The only difference is your cookie will be lumpy instead of smooth.